 - Children of God Storybook Bible – My children have found this bible very engaging.
 Simple selected stories, followed by a prayer, with beautiful and varied illustrations, compiled by Archbishop Desmond Tutu

 - The Catholic Children’s Bible – An expensive, but comprehensive children’s bible, with a very readable translation.
 It highlights selected bible passages for more in-depth focus, with individual books colour-coded for easy reference.
 This “proper bible” would be an edition to truly treasure!

 - The Jesus Storybook Bible – This storybook Bible is a winner in our house!
 It re-tells selected stories in a new and thoughtful manner, which allows children to think in a fresh way about the stories presented

 - The Lion Children’s Bible – A retelling of the best-known bible stories, in a slightly more mature and more dramatic fashion.
 Definitely a good bible for older children,

-Bibles for older young people
+Bibles for teens

 - The Lion Graphic Bible – This is a graphic-novel style bible is well-illustrated and would suit teenagers and visual learners.
 Bible stories are paraphrased